 How Birds Keep Warm

-- Birds’ feathers are amazing insulation, creating pockets of body-warmed air next to the skin.
-Why are down coats and comforters so cozy and warm?
+- Birds’ feathers are amazing insulation, creating pockets of body-warmed air next to the skin, especially when fluffed.
+Why are down coats and comforters so cozy?
 Ask the birds…

-- Birds often gorge in late autumn to add extra fat reserves to their bodies, which provides extra insulation to birds that don’t migrate to warmer climates.
+- Birds often gorge in late autumn to add extra fat reserves to their bodies, which provides extra insulation to species that don’t migrate to warmer climates.

 - Birds will tuck their legs up into their feathers to keep them warm, alternating legs at regular intervals to more evenly distribute the heat to their limbs.